food-in-rome-italy-authentic pasta local flavors

 Why It’s Different in Rome:

 Nowhere else in Italy does Cacio e Pepe achieve this balance of flavor and texture.
-Romans use tonnarelli pasta (thick and rough) to catch every bit of the sauce — a must-eat dish in Rome that defines local Roman cuisine.
+Romans use tonnarelli pasta to catch every bit of the sauce a must-eat dish in Rome that defines local Roman cuisine.

 Traditional vs. Tourist Versions: